 Baltic Sea Region

 Transport and logistics in the Baltic Sea region are crucial for the economic development and integration of the countries in the region.
 The Baltic Sea region is well connected by a developed transportation infrastructure, including ports, airports, and road and rail networks.

 - Maritime transport is the most important mode of transport in the region, with the ports in the Baltic Sea region handling a significant amount of cargo.
 The ports are well-equipped to handle a variety of cargo, including dry bulk, liquid bulk, and containers.
-The main ports in the region are: -Gdansk and Gdynia in Poland -Klaipeda in Lithuania -Riga in Latvia -St. Petersburg in Russia -Helsinki in Finland -Stockholm in Sweden -Tallinn in Estonia.
+The main ports in the region are: -Gdansk and Gdynia in Poland -Klaipeda in Lithuania -Riga in Latvia -Helsinki in Finland -Stockholm in Sweden -Tallinn in Estonia.